dasharn/Dasharn/README.md

 ## Internship Goals

-I am excited to secure an internship opportunity at a renowned tech company like Palantir, FAANG, Optiver, or HRT.
-My main goals for an internship include:
+I am excited to secure an internship opportunity at a renowned tech company that will move me towards being a better Software Eningger

 - Gaining practical experience and applying my technical knowledge in real-world scenarios.
 - Collaborating with talented professionals to contribute to meaningful projects.